jamesballard/moodle-local_validatelang/README.md

 ##Use

-1. Checkout the language strings via Site Administration -> Language -> Language Customisation (remember to update this after changes to revalidate)
+1. Checkout the language strings via Site Administration -> Language -> Language Customisation
 2. Edit local/validatelang/index.php to use the desired file
 3. Go to http://your/moodle/local/validatelang/
 4. Select the component and rule and submit (this will list all strings and an error if it doesn't match rule - this may be intentional)
 5. Use W3C local validation on the source code to check any HTML tags are correct

+NB: Remember to re-checkout the strings and clear cache after making changes before re-validating.

 ##Features